Back on the Ranch – Mr Chorizo’s humble origins in the Sonoran Wasteland

-All the adult prophecies about how I’d rebel came true.
+All the adult prophecies about how I’d be a rebel came true.

 Most of what I remember from those times involves sitting in a plastic desk in some boring-as-shit math class, wishing I was somewhere far away.
 I spent a lot of time wandering around in the desert after school.

 I became the unescorted teenager who convinced the douchebag yuppies that their neighborhood was going downhill – but by that time the neighborhood was full of stucco McMansions on cul-de-sacs.

 People living the American dream of driving a gas guzzler 2 hours a day and keeping the neighbors at a distance.
 People who’d go to town hall meetings and protest every gas station being build within a 10-mile radius.
 Typical NIMBYs.

 One day, on one of my long walks, a whole neighborhood association came out to shout me off their “private” street.

 My dad, in those days, was into “yard work” as a hobby – which in the Sonoran wasteland involved raking gravel into straight lines, moving large quantities of dirt (and sometimes manure) and clipping away at spiny grey plants.

 In the desert, everything is spiny and grey.